The creativity of author, designer, broadcaster Ben Arogundade

 There is also a clear sexual undertone within Iago’s implied relationship with Cassio.
 When he informs Othello that he “lay with Cassio lately”, we wonder whether this is as soldiers in the barracks in adjacent beds, or as gay lovers.
 On both occasions such language goes unchallenged by Othello, as if their occurrence is part of the everyday vernacular within the life of a soldier.

-Iago’s supposed gay attraction to both Othello and Cassio is given additional weight by the indifference and contempt with which he regards his wife Emilia, and indeed women in general — a component of Iago’s psychologically twisted personality and dark cynicism.
-His hardcore misogyny becomes a springboard for assumptions of a latent homosexuality.
+Iago’s supposed gay attraction to both Othello and Cassio is given additional weight by the indifference and contempt with which he regards his wife Emilia, and indeed women in general within the play— a component of Iago’s psychologically twisted personality and dark cynicism.
+His hardcore misogyny becomes a springboard for assumptions of a latent homosexuality, although this in itself is less conclusive, as equally, the play’s heterosexual men also show contempt for females.

 These aspects of Iago’s character began to be explored in different theatre productions beginning in the early 20th century.
 In 1938 at London's Old Vic, Laurence Olivier played Iago as gay, as did David Suchet for the Royal Shakespeare Company in 1985, and Sir Ian McKellen in 1989.

-*WILLIAM SHAKESPEARE, IAGO & HOMOSEXUALITY — THE STATS
+*SHAKESPEARE, IAGO & HOMOSEXUALITY - ACCORDING TO GOOGLE SEARCH

 The number of people worldwide who Google the question, “Is Iago gay?”, each month.